 Note: You must not alter or rewrite the template in any way.
 AIP plans submitted using a different template will not be accepted.

-Read the User Guide for developing an Australian Industry Participation plan [727KB PDF] [272KB DOCX] for more information.
+Read the User Guide for Australian Industry Participation plans [727KB PDF] [272KB DOCX] for more information.

 The AIP Authority encourages you to lodge your draft AIP plans for feedback before formal submission for approval.
 We will assess the AIP plan’s activities against the requirements of the Jobs Act and provide feedback within 10 working days.